 You can find a variety of conversion charts (imperial to metric and visa versa) at the bottom of this page on the right hand side, or clicking over the conversion you need here: ounces-grams–cups-tablespoons-teaspoons–fluid ounces-mililitres–inches-centimetres–gas-celsius-farenheit–kilos-pounds-ounces.
 There are hundreds of web sites where you can find all conversions on the same page.

-The majority of my recipes either come from the hundreds of recipe books I’ve accumulated over the past thirty years, or from recipes I’ve found on the web (taking into account that for every ten or so I try out, only one of them will be worth sharing!) or, beyond question, daddy’s culinary expertise and love for eating!
+The majority of my recipes either come from the hundreds of recipe books I’ve accumulated over the past forty years, or from recipes I’ve found on the web (taking into account that for every ten or so I try out, only one of them will be worth sharing!) or, without a doubt, daddy’s culinary expertise and passion for good food!
 On that note, I’ve tried to include in every recipe it’s origin or link.